Inference on causal and structural parameters using many moment inequalities: Critical values

-Moreover, all these bounds hold uniformly with respect to the common distribution of $X_{i}$ for which (\ref{eq: variance cond}) and (\ref{eq: cond3}) are verified. \end{theorem} \begin{remark}[High dimension bootstrap CLT] The result (\ref{eq: simulation plugin control2}) can be understood as a high dimensional bootstrap CLT for maxima of {\em studentized} sample averages.
-It shows that such maxima can be approximated either by multiplier or empirical bootstrap methods even if maxima is taken over (very) many sample averages.
+Moreover, both bounds hold uniformly over all distributions $\mathcal L_X$ satisfying (\ref{eq: variance cond}) and (\ref{eq: cond3}). \end{theorem} \begin{remark}[High dimension bootstrap CLT] The result (\ref{eq: simulation plugin control2}) can be understood as a high dimensional bootstrap CLT for maxima of {\em studentized} sample averages.
+It shows that such maxima can be approximated either by multiplier or empirical bootstrap methods even if maxima are taken over (very) many sample averages.
 Moreover, the distributional approximation holds with polynomially (in $n$) small error.
-This result complements a high dimensional bootstrap CLT for {\em non-studentized} sample averages derived in \cite{CCK12} and \cite{CCK14}, and may be of interest in many other settings, well beyond the problem of testing many moment inequalities. \end{remark} \begin{remark}[Other bootstrap procedures] There exist many different bootstrap procedures in the literature, each with its own advantages and disadvantages.
-In this paper, we focused on multiplier and empirical bootstraps, and we leave analysis of more general exchangeably weighted bootstraps, which include many existing bootstrap procedures as a special case (see, for example, \cite{PW93}), in the high dimensional setting for future work. \end{remark}
+This result complements a high dimensional bootstrap CLT for {\em non-studentized} sample averages derived in \cite{CCK12} and \cite{CCK14}, and may be of interest in many other settings, well beyond the problem of testing many moment inequalities. \end{remark}